-If acquired some other way, such as by Looting The Room, Disaster cards may be played on any player at any time.
+If drawn face-down or acquired some other way, Disaster cards may be played on any player at any time.
+ANY time, do you hear me?
 Reducing someone's abilities just as he thinks he has killed a monster is a lot of fun.

 Usually, a Disaster affects its victim immediately (if it can) and is discarded.
 However, some Disasters give a penalty later in the game or have a continuing effect.
 Keep these cards until you get rid of the Disaster or the penalty takes effect.

-Note: If someone plays a "your next combat" Disaster on you while you are in combat, it counts in that combat!
+If someone plays a "your next combat" Disaster on you while you are in combat, it counts in that combat!
 (Disaster cards you keep as a reminder may not be discarded to power Class abilities or to Close a Seal.
 Nice try!)